agiledev-students-fall2022/final-project-team-almaal/UX-DESIGN.md

 **5. Profile**
 ![Profile Page](/...)

 The profile page is the section where the user can view their profile and edit it.
+There are options for the user to edit their username, password, and see some user statistics like the total amount invested yet.
+Users can decide to hide their investments or their whole profile so others can't see it.